These are the main types of maintenance undertaken by a highway authority.

 - repairing drainage infrastructure that is causing localised flooding incidents

-- joint and crack sealing of carriageways to prevent wholescale water ingress that will cause further damage such as potholes.
+- joint and crack sealing of carriageways to prevent wholesale water ingress that will cause further damage such as potholes.

 Capital funding is used for maintenance treatments to minimise the risk of sudden failure on roads and pavements that carry the greatest amount of vehicular and pedestrian traffic, including HGVs and buses.
 These treatments usually involve resurfacing of sections of the carriageway or footway.
 As with revenue funding, the capital maintenance programme is tailored annually according to funding assigned through the Local Transport Plan.